Director of Coaching

 All Competitive Players sign a one (1) year player agreement when joining the club.

-Seasonal Year (May-June). * If you are interested in joining a BFC Team at the competitive level and you can only commit to a Fall Season you need to contact our Director of Coaching.
+Seasonal Year (Fall & Spring). * If you are interested in joining a BFC Team at the competitive level and you can only commit to a Fall Season you need to contact our Director of Coaching.
 Spring Tryouts are held at the beginning of the Spring Season (Jan/Feb) each year to fill any open roster spots.l

 SEASONAL YEAR: A seasonal year is both Fall & Spring Seasons.
 Seasonal starts in August and ends at the beginning of June with a winter break and off for holidays and spring break.